The Story of maposa Community

 In 2008, Hands at Work saw Lucky’s efforts and began supporting him in educating vulnerable children.
 A new building was completed, enabling the school to accommodate a total of 200 children with the addition of grades 5 to 7 and 3 more teachers.
 Maposa Community School then became Bwafwano Community Based Organisation (CBO).
 In 2010, Hands at Work cast the vision to the local churches to join with Lucky and unite as Christ’s body to care for the community’s most vulnerable children.
 As a result, 18 volunteers from 15 churches were mobilised and trained to give holistic care to those children most in need.
 In 2011, home visits were added to the services provided by Bwafwano CBO.

 The group of Care Workers in Maposa are growing in their relationships with one another, the children, and their Heavenly Father.
 A Relationship Group has started, and Care Workers are participating well and are willing to engage in reading scripture, as well as sharing their burdens with one another.
 They are finding reconciliation and are maturing as a group.
 In 2016, Stephen, long time Community Based Organisation (CBO) Coordinator, sadly passed away.
-In response, two dedicated Care Workers, Honesta and Chami, have taken ownership for the day-to-day responsibilities of running the CBO.
+Currently, Promise is the coordinator of the CBO, taking ownership for the day-to-day responsibilities of running the CBO.
 It is through this group of Care Workers that Faith* and 99 others are cared for lovingly.
 Through receiving a nutritious meal every day, access to education, basic health care, and, perhaps most importantly, the love of Christ, it is hoped that these children will grow up to be positive influences in their community.

 Volunteers also work together with the teachers so they are all aware of how best to support each child.
 “It is important to understand where the children are coming from” says Lucky.
 “We need to know the real problems; where they live, sleep, and their struggles.”
 Initially, Bwafwano CBO began with a desire to provide a feeding program for the children they visit.
 However, they dream of one day assisting the now 357 children who attend their school, not only giving them an education but also fulfilling their physical needs and offering parental guidance and mentorship.